rhuss/rhuss.github.io/_posts/2014-9-1-NSEnter-with-Boot2Docker.md

 Luckily Jérôme provides a solution to satisfy this thirst: [nsenter][4].
 This allows you to **enter** into container **n**ame**s**paces.
 On the GitHub page you find the corresponding recipe for installing and using `nsenter` on a Linux host.

-If you want to use it from OS X with e.g. [Boot2Docker][5] you need to login into the VM hosting the Docker daemon and the connect to a running container.
+If you want to use it from OS X with e.g. [Boot2Docker][5] you need to login into the VM hosting the Docker daemon and then connect to a running container.

 As described in the [NSenter README][6] you can use a simple alias for doing this transparently